What is Illegal Trade in Wildlife?

 How to navigate online marketplaces safely?

-The digital marketplace has become a hotbed for wildlife trafficking, with criminals increasingly using online platforms to conduct their illegal trade.
+The digital marketplace has become a hotbed for wildlife smuggling, with criminals increasingly using online platforms to conduct their illegal trade.
+The digital marketplace has also become a hotbed for wildlife crime, with criminals increasingly using online platforms to conduct their illegal trade.
 Recent data shows that AI-powered systems can detect 95.5% of illegal wildlife listings with 91.1% accuracy 4, highlighting the sophistication of modern trafficking operations.

 Common wildlife trafficking schemes online

-We're seeing traffickers become increasingly creative with their online tactics.
+We’re seeing traffickers become increasingly creative with their online tactics, engaging in wildlife smuggling through various digital channels.
 They often use social media platforms and online marketplaces to advertise everything from live songbirds to tiger parts and elephant ivory 1.
 Red flags to watch for include:

 • Requests to move conversations to private messaging